ember-decorators/ember-decorators/README.md

 ### Property Expansion

-When a computed property key contains `{foo,bar}` then the arguments that are passed to the `get` or `set` method will bet the expanded properties.
+When a computed property key contains `{foo,bar}` then the arguments that are passed to the `get` or `set` method will get the expanded properties.

 ```javascript
 import Ember from 'ember';